jimmc/jraceman/README-dev.md

 into a composite type instance, doing application-specific manipulation of that data to create a new instance of a composite type, then writing that new instance back to the database.

+As much as possible, code should be written so that functions that manipulate data are pure functions, which only use data passed in as arguments, and have no side effects, but just return updated data as function return values.
+Changes to the database are then structured in three steps: load data from the database, calculate changes to the data, store the data back into the database.
+Maintaining this separation makes it easier to understand the code and reason about what it is doing, and makes it easier to write tests for code that calculates state changes.

 ### Design your composite type